WattTime answers the question, where does your electricity come from?

 Today, any smart device with an internet connection has the potential to turn off dirty power plants and replace them with clean ones, simply by automatically shifting power to carefully selected moments.
 Since these clean moments are often only five minutes away, most commercial buildings and electric vehicles can begin choosing cleaner power without building occupants or drivers even noticing the difference.

 That’s Environmental Demand Response.
 And WattTime envisions a world where that capability is built into every smart device, so people and organizations worldwide can save carbon and help renewable energy spread… automatically.
-Now, that vision is becoming a reality, as the first WattTime-enabled products hit the shelves on Amazon.
+Now, that vision is becoming a reality, as the first WattTime-enabled products hit the shelves.